LLaVA-MORE: A Comparative Study of LLMs and Visual Backbones for Enhanced Visual Instruction Tuning: Related Works

 Recent research has focused on developing lightweight LLMs that strike a balance between efficiency and performance~\cite{allal2025smollm2}.
 A notable example is the Gemma family~\cite{team2024gemma1,team2024gemma}, which builds upon Gemini~\cite{team2023gemini} and is designed to provide strong reasoning and comprehension skills at various computational scales.
 Another significant contribution comes from the DeepSeek models~\cite{liu2024deepseek,guo2025deepseek}, which are characterized by their efficient training using reinforcement learning and their optimized inference processes.

-LLaMA-3~\cite{grattafiori2024llama} marks a major breakthrough in LLMs, offering 8B to 405B parameter models with enhanced multilingual, coding, and reasoning abilities.
+A major breakthrough in LLM development is the introduction of LLaMA-3~\cite{grattafiori2024llama}, offering 8B to 405B parameter models with enhanced multilingual, coding, and reasoning abilities.
 Its improvements stem from rigorous data curation, pre-processing, and filtering, highlighting the critical role of high-quality training data in boosting efficiency and accuracy.
-This principle is exemplified by the Phi models~\cite{abouelenin2025phi,textbooks2,abdin2024phi}, which outperforms larger LLMs across multiple benchmarks.
-Phi-4~\cite{abdin2024phi} advances small-scale models with synthetic data, optimized training, and post-training techniques, showing that data refinement can rival model scaling.
+This principle is further exemplified by the Phi models~\cite{abouelenin2025phi,textbooks2,abdin2024phi}, which outperforms larger LLMs across multiple benchmarks.
+Among these, Phi-4~\cite{abdin2024phi} pushes the boundaries of small-scale models through synthetic data generation, optimized training, and advanced post-training techniques, demonstrating that strategic data refinement can rival sheer model scaling.

 \tit{Visual Backbones} Beyond advancements in language modeling, the visual backbone plays a crucial role in the performance of MLLMs by extracting and encoding image features for multimodal reasoning and understanding.
 The most widely used visual encoders are Vision Transformers (ViTs) trained with CLIP-style contrastive learning, with CLIP ViT-L~\cite{radford2021learning} being the most commonly adopted architecture.
-Building on the success of CLIP, particularly its contrastive training approach, many studies explore similar methods leveraging cross-modal alignment.
+Building on the success of CLIP, several studies have explored similar methodologies that leverage the inherent alignment of cross-modal embeddings.

 The SigLIP family~\cite{zhai2023sigmoid,tschannen2025siglip} enhances CLIP by refining the training objective and filtering high-quality data, improving vision-language performance.
 Likewise, DINO models~\cite{caron2021emerging, oquab2024dinov2, darcetvision} introduces an automated pipeline for dataset filtering and rebalancing, leveraging vast collections of uncurated images to produce a diverse set of pre-trained visual models.
 Overall, stronger visual encoders generally boost MLLMs~\cite{li2023blip}.
 Expanding on this, some recent approaches~\cite{lin2023sphinx, gao2024sphinxx,lu2024deepseek,tong2024cambrian,tong2024eyes} investigate multi-backbone fusion strategies, combining different encoders to enhance feature diversity and robustness.
 Other solutions, such as PaLI~\cite{chen2023pali,chen2023palix}, tackle the imbalance between visual and language parameters by scaling the vision backbone to billions of parameters.
 However, recent works~\cite{shi2024we} suggest that multi-scale feature extraction with smaller ViT-based models can outperform larger encoders, offering a more efficient alternative to scaling up visual encoders.